LavaMoat/lavamoat.github.io/src/content/docs/reference/glossary.md

 description: Terminology for LavaMoat and related technologies
 ---

+## Compartment

+Compartments are a mechanism for isolating and providing limited power to programs within a shared realm.
+Compartments are necessary for [Hardened JavaScript][] and are described in the [Compartments Proposal][compartments-proposal-ext].

+## ECMA-262

+> See [ECMAScript][].

+## ECMAScript

+ECMAScript is the standard upon which JavaScript is based.
+The standard is defined in the [ECMA-262 specification][ecma-262-ext].
+The specification is maintained by the [TC39][] technical committee.

 ## Endo

 Endo is an [open source project][endo-ext] providing a distributed sandbox for JavaScript.
 The foundation of Endo is [Hardened JavaScript][].